 What to Expect

 Guided rides provide horses, tack, and helmet options.
-Wear long pants and closed-toe shoes with a small heel (boots if you have them).
+Wear long pants, a hat, and closed-toe shoes with a small heel (boots if you have them).
 Avoid loose clothing that might spook horses.

 Fall Riding